Peter Gabriel (1980 album): Recording and production

-"I Don't Remember" was performed on Gabriel's 1978 tour for his second studio album.
+"I Don't Remember" had been performed on Gabriel's 1978 tour for his second studio album.
 An earlier studio version was to be the A-side of the first 7" single released in advance of the album by Charisma in Europe and Japan, but a Charisma executive thought Robert Fripp's guitar solos were not radio-friendly.
 This earlier version wound up as the B-side of the advance "Games Without Frontiers" single instead in those territories.
 It was included on the B-sides-and-rarities compilation Flotsam And Jetsam, released in 2019.
 The album version of this song appeared as the A-side of a 12" single in the United States and Canada.
+Lillywhite contacted Dave Gregory to overdub some guitars on "I Don't Remember" and "Family Snapshot".
+Gregory retuned his guitar on "I Don't Remember" to play open chords on the downbeats during the verses.
+When Gabriel was demonstrating the chord progression for "Family Snapshot", he accidentally played Gregory an earlier version that had been recorded in a different key.

+Paul Weller, who was recording with his band the Jam in a nearby studio, contributed guitar to "And Through the Wire".
+Gabriel had previously said of the Jam, "I like them a lot.
+They're one of the new groups who have written the best songs.
+They're really very good."
+He believed Weller's intense guitar style was ideal for the track.

-Gabriel jokingly summarised the album's themes as "The history of a decaying mind".
+Commenting on his lyrics, Gabriel jokingly summarised the album's themes as "the history of a decaying mind".
 He added: "State of mind was definitely an area of interest at the time of writing it, but I never really set out with a concept.
 It was merely different songs, which perhaps have fitted into one particular slant."
 Of "No Self Control", he said: "That's something which I've observed in myself and in other people… In a state of depression, you have to turn on the radio, or switch on the television, go to the fridge and eat, and sleeping is difficult."

 Artwork

-The photo was taken with a Polaroid SX-70 instant camera.
-The sleeve's designer Storm Thorgerson said: "Peter himself joined with us at Hipgnosis in disfiguring himself by manipulating Polaroids as they 'developed' ...
+The album cover, inspired by the work of photographer Les Krims, shows an image of Gabriel in which the left side of his face appears to be melting.
+The effect was achieved by repeatedly taking his picture with a Polaroid SX-70 instant camera, then using various objects to smear and distort the pictures as they developed.
+These photos were taken in color, and the final distorted image was re-shot in black and white.
+Designer Storm Thorgerson said, "Peter himself joined with us at Hipgnosis in disfiguring himself by manipulating Polaroids as they 'developed' ...
 Peter impressed us greatly with his ability to appear in an unflattering way, preferring the theatrical or artistic to the cosmetic."